CenterForSpatialResearch/mapping_architecture_urbanism_humanities/9_WebMapping2.md

 }
 ```

 Now we can add the code to the javascript which will make the arrow turn.
-This should be within the 'click' handler, below our bearing calculation.
+This should be within the 'click' handler below our bearing calculation.
 We're also going to add another line to recenter the map:

 ```javascript
     // calculate bearing